Avrohom Genachowsky: Biography

 He was born in Tel Aviv on the first day of Rosh Hashanah, 1936, to Rabbi Eliyahu Moshe and Gitta.
-Eliyahu Moshe studied at the Lomza Yeshiva where he was a chavrusa with Rabbi Yaakov Kamenetsky and later served as one of the early religious members of the Knesset for HaPoel HaMizrahi.
+Eliyahu Moshe studied at the Lomza Yeshiva, and later served as one of the early religious members of the Knesset for HaPoel HaMizrahi.

 When Eliyahu Moshe published the Talmud, Rabbi Avrohom Yeshaya Karelitz gave him permission to include his commentaries on the condition that they would be organized by Avrohom, who was 17 at the time.

-Avrohom studied for a short time in Ponevezh Yeshiva, and afterwards in Slabodka Yeshiva.
+Avrohom studied for a short time in Ponevezh Yeshiva, and afterward in Slabodka Yeshiva.
 He was fluent in the areas of Choshen Mishpat and Even Ha'ezer.
 At his father's request, he took the Chief Rabbinate of Israel's test on Choshen Mishpat and earned a mark of 100.

 He married Rebbetzin Esther, daughter of Rabbi Refoel Yonah and Baila Bronfeld.
 Esther was the step-granddaughter of Rabbi Dov Berish Weidenfeld of Chebin (Trzebinia) (Rabbi Refoel Yonah was the son of Rabbi Yosef and Rebbetzin Sarah Bronfeld.
 After the death of Rabbi Yosef, Sarah married Rabbi Weidenfeld).
 Rabbi Weidenfeld hired him to teach at his yeshiva, where he remained until his death.

 Esther allowed him to remain in Jerusalem all week, returning to home only for Shabbat and holidays.